Wallbox Installation for Tenants: Is It Actually Possible and How? Find Out in Our Step-by-Step Guide

 1. Start talking about your idea

 Before submitting your application, inform your apartment owner of your wish to install a wallbox and discuss potential options.
-They may already be considering a charging solution.
+They may already be considering a solution for EV charging for apartment buildings

 2. Look for others to join